datalad/datalad-redcap/docs/source/user_guide.rst

 being the default).

-When you connect to the same REDCap instance again, DataLad will use, by default, the last credential successfuly used for that API URL.
+When you connect to the same REDCap instance again, DataLad will use, by default, the last credential successfully used for that API URL.

 If you have access to multiple projects on the same instance, you can create differently named credentials and use the ``--credential``